Ruii1112/shift/README.md

 # Shift Recruitment Manegement System

-This is a system for recruiting shifts such as part-time jobs that do not have a fixed time.Specifically, the person in charge of recruiting part-time job shift time becomes the administrator, and the administrator can solicit shifts and output the recruited data to the table.People such as part-timers can submit their desired time for the shifts they are looking for.
+This is a system for recruiting shifts such as part-time jobs that do not have a fixed time.

+# Description

+Here, the person in charge of recruiting shifts is called the manager, and the person submitting shifts is called the part-timer.
+This system makes it easy for managers to recruit part-time workers for shifts.

 # Technology
 * Laravel